 Purpose-driven teaching, curriculum, and teaching decisions are centered on the best ways to accomplish the desired outcome.
 Hence, the introduction of backward design, which is different from traditional educational planning, is important.
 By first identifying the desired learning outcomes students should achieve, a curriculum is created detailing methods students will use to attain the intended outcomes.

-The need to shift from the significance placed on traditional gradings, such as the hours spent in class and courses credits earned, has never been more clear – especially with the limitations experienced by institutions during the COVID-19 pandemic.
+The need to shift from the significance placed on traditional gradings, such as the hours spent in class and course credits earned, has never been more clear – especially with the limitations experienced by institutions during the COVID-19 pandemic.

 Consequently, educators in higher institutions and stakeholders are currently attempting to change how the effectiveness of education is measured through outcome-driven assessment.
 This also includes the acceptance and use of education technology to improve learning and outcomes.

-Education Technology to Improve The Student Experience
+Using Technology to Improve The Student Experience

 Many professors who believed they would never use education technology or have any use for it until they retired were forced to go online, suddenly teaching remotely during the lockdown period.
 The result of the horrible pandemic created a rare opportunity for everyone to have that experience at the same time.
 As a result, institutions are now expanding the use of education technology, including ePortfolios for learning outcome assessments.